honghulabs/DockerKeras/README.md

 2. *Keras using CNTK Backend*

 ## Keras using Tensorflow Backend
-this environment is retrievable by issuing the following command
+This environment is retrievable by issuing the following command
 ```bash
 docker pull honghu/keras:tf-cu9-dnn7-py3
 ```